Northern Ireland Magistrates’ fines

 If you’ve already missed a payment and have to attend a fine default hearing you’ll be able to make the request here as well.
 If the court accepts you can’t afford to pay your fine, they have the power to reduce it.
 You can request this the same way you ask for extra time to pay.

 Make sure you show the court proof of your income or benefits, and a budget showing your financial situation.
 If you need help putting this together, we offer free, expert advice tailored to your situation.
-You can use our online debt help tool, or call our free Helpline.
+You can use our online debt help tool, or call us for free.

 It’s important to understand that with these options there’s a risk that further action could be taken against you, which may include being sent to prison.